We all had plans that were interrupted in 2020. So we believe "Now is the time"

 November 5-7, 2021 ($100)

-Registration Starts at 7pm and Pickup is after lunch on Sunday.
+Registration starts at 7 pm and Pickup is after lunch on Sunday.
 Fall impact is for Jr. High and High School students.
-It is weekend camp that starts on Friday night and ends on Sunday afternoon.
-The weekend is focused on Service and giving back.
+It is a weekend camp that starts on Friday night and ends on Sunday afternoon.
+The weekend's focus is Service and giving back.

-Registration starts on Sunday at 3pm and Pickup is noon on Wednesday.
+Registration starts on Sunday at 3 pm and Pickup is at 1 pm on Friday.

-Registration starts on Sunday at 3pm and Pickup is noon on Friday.
+Registration starts on Sunday at 3 pm and Pickup is at 1 pm on Friday.